If your Firsty eSIM will not install, these steps cover the most common causes and how to fix them.

 Scroll down to Carrier Lock

-If it shows anything else, your device may be locked — you’ll need to contact your carrier to unlock it.
+If it shows anything else, contact your carrier to unlock the device

 Not all phones (especially older or budget models) support eSIM technology.

-4. You’re using an eSIM adapter or third-party workaround
+4. You are using an eSIM adapter or third-party workaround

-Some users try to use eSIMs via special apps or adapters that claim to work around device limits.
-These often cause problems.
+Some users try to use eSIMs through special apps or adapters that claim to work around device limits.
+These often cause installation problems.

-5. Your iOS or Android software isn’t up to date
+5. Your iOS or Android software is not up to date

 Older operating systems may not support eSIM activation properly.

-Fix: Make sure your phone is running the latest version of iOS or Android.
+Update your phone to the latest version of iOS or Android, then try installing again.

 6. Your internet connection is unstable

 A poor WiFi or mobile data connection can cause the eSIM download or installation to fail.
-Some WiFi connections have firewalls installed that block connections to our servers.
+Some WiFi networks use firewalls that block connections to Firsty's servers.

-Fix: Try again using an alternative WiFi connection, or switch to mobile data if available.
+Try again on a different WiFi network, or switch to mobile data if available.

 7. You are in Turkey and need to activate your eSIM